AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Introduction_Define_a_Data_View.md

 This is not a one-way street.
 You are likely to, for example, keep adjusting what data fields are included in the view even after you have begun working on how the fields are arranged in the data view.

 ## Prerequisite: Create a data view
 Very little information is required to create a new data view.
 In fact, if you request that the system generate an identifier for the new data view, no information at all is necessary.
-However, it is recommended to specify meaningful a meaningful `.Id`, because the identifier cannot be changed late without recreating the data view.
+However, it is recommended to specify a meaningful `.Id`, because the identifier cannot be changed late without recreating the data view.
 All other properties are modifiable.